ttopper/CPSC128/docs/03_Selection/90_Assignment_3.md

 2.  ### Is it an Armstrong number?

-    An Armstrong number is an_n_digit number that is equal to the sum of its digits each raised to the_n_h power.
+    An Armstrong number is an _n_ digit number that is equal to the sum of its digits each raised to the _n_ th power.
 For example 153 equals 1^3^+5^3^+3^3^, so it is an Armstrong number.
 Write a program that inputs a three-digit number, and outputs a message saying whether it is an Armstrong number or not.